 If your disk is running out of space, you may consider deleting unnecessary files, folders, and programs to release free space.
-But actually, it’s more efficient to delete a partition as a whole.
-When you don’t need a partition on Windows 10 anymore, you should delete it.
-Windows allows users to manage partitions (create partition, delete partition, extend partition, etc.) by themselves easily.
+However, deleting a partition as a whole is more efficient.
+Windows allows users to manage partitions (create partitions, delete partitions, extend partitions, etc.) by themselves easily.

 What Is a Partition (or Volume)